godot-rust/gdnative/README.md

 - Step by step guide - [Up and running with Rust and Godot: A basic setup](https://hagsteel.com/posts/godot-rust/)
 - Writup/Tutorial on how to port GDScript to Rust - [Porting Godot Games to Rust](https://paytonrules.com/post/games-in-rust-with-godot-part-one/)
 - Guide and sample CI powered multi-platform Rust/GDNative based boilerplate project - https://github.com/tommywalkie/sample-godot-rust-app

-### Open-source projects

-- Air Combat - https://github.com/paytonrules/AirCombat - The end result of the porting tutorial by @paytonrules.

 ### Utilities